Cloud-SPAN/03genomics/_episodes/04-quality-control.md

 >
 > What is the last read in the `SRR2584863_1.fastq ` file?
 How confident
 > are you in the accuracy of this read?
 >
+> Share your answers in the Padlet.
+>
 >> ## Solution
 >> ~~~